Munni Badnaam Hui: Sequel

-In the film Dabangg 2, "Munni Badnaam Hui" has a sequel titled "Pandeyjee Seeti Mare" featuring Malaika Arora with Sonakshi Sinha.
+In the soundtrack album of the sequel Dabangg 2, "Munni Badnaam Hui" has a sequel titled "Pandeyjee Seeti Mare" featuring Malaika Arora with Sonakshi Sinha.

-In the film Dabangg 3, Sajid-Wajid recreated the song, titled Munna Badnaam Hua which featured Warina Hussain and Salman Khan.
-The song included a rap by Badshah and is also sung by Mamta Sharma and Kamaal Khan.
+For the soundtrack of the film Dabangg 3, Sajid-Wajid recreated the song, titled "Munna Badnaam Hua", which featured Warina Hussain and Salman Khan in the music video.
+The song included a rap segment by Badshah and was sung by Mamta Sharma and Kamaal Khan.